-What are SMS marketing automations;
+- What is SMS marketing automation;

-Why run SMS automations;
+- Why run SMS automation;

 Let’s get it started.

-What is a SMS automation
+What is SMS marketing automation?

 SMS automation is a system that delivers text messages to one or more mobile phones automatically.
 Relying on SMS automation means severing immensely the time spent manually preparing and sending individual messages.